Neck & Back Injuries

 - Acute spinal injury.
 These occur at a specific site and result in severe pain to the victim.
 The site surrounding the injury will show immediate signs of swelling or bruising, and the damage is sometimes serious and permanent.

-If you have suffered a serious neck or back injury in Fort Lauderdale or Palm Beach, call us today to learn more about how we can help.
+If you have suffered a serious neck or back injury in Florida, call us today to learn more about how we can help.

 Contact Freeman Injury Law at 1-800-561-7777 for a free consultation and review of your claim.
 You may also email attorney Dean Freeman at firstname.lastname@example.org.